maxiin/Ordis-Prime/README.md

 - Current sortie status

 ## Commands
-- iscomp - If weapons used to make other
-- time - Show Cetus and Earth current time
-- sortie - Get current sortie mission detail
-- news - The last news from warframe
+iscomp - If weapons used to make other time - Show Cetus and Earth current time sortie - Get current sortie mission detail news - The last news from warframe alerts - Shows the missions of type alert baro - Shows the void trader items or when will he appear